How to Register a Custom or Antique Vehicle

 Owners of custom-built vehicles or antique cars who wish to obtain a custom car registration will need to address their state motor vehicle department and submit the required paperwork at a local DMV office.
 However, motorists who need to finalize the procedure of registering custom car projects must note that this process generally differs from a typical vehicle registration.
 When registering a custom vehicle or antique car, drivers are typically obliged to provide documents such as photographs of the vehicle in question, in addition to the standard registration paperwork.
 Payment for the appropriate custom car registration fees and any potential taxes may be necessary as well, otherwise the procedure may not be completed.
 Applying to register custom car projects may prove to be more complicated and demanding, however, this is a step that should not be avoided, as owners of such vehicles have invested their time and money into obtaining or building one, therefore, they must ensure they have the proper documentation on hand.
-Should you wish to learn more about how to register custom car projects and find out what kind of vehicles fall into this category, review the following sections:
+For state-specific information about how to register custom car projects and what kind of vehicles fall into this category, please visit your state’s page:

 Select a state to begin: